If you think your child might have myopia, talk to an optometrist today.

 Currently, 30-40% of the world’s population is myopic with numbers dramatically increasing.ii While there is no cure that reverses the condition, there are many things you can do to safeguard your child’s future vision.

-Summer is made to soak up the sun, which is great for eye health—just 76 extra minutes outside a day can reduce the risk of myopia by 50%.iv But with today’s options, children can easily spend their time off watching TV or playing on devices.
+Summer is made for kids to enjoy time outdoors, which is great for eye health - just 76 extra minutes outside a day can reduce the risk of myopia by 50% (please leave same reference here web dev team.)
+But today, children can easily spend their time glued to screens and doing near work (such as reading, writing or colouring), which can contribute to the development of myopia.

-Sometimes it’s hard to know what to ask your child’s eye doctor.
-Download the eye doctor discussion guide and discover just what to say in your next myopia conversation—which is the most important one you can have for your child’s future vision health.
+Sometimes it’s hard to know what to ask your child’s optometrist.
+Download the optometrist discussion guide and discover just what to say in your next myopia conversation—which is the most important one you can have for your child’s future vision health.

 Download the GuideReferences